Festify/ken-burns-carousel/README.md

 And the carousel will begin fading images ✨.
 See the [Demo](https://festify.github.io/ken-burns-carousel/) for more examples.

+## Compatibility
+The element works in all evergreen browsers (tested on Firefox, Chrome, Safari and Edge).
+Mileage with other browsers may vary.

+That said, the element does not do any complex DOM operations or use any fancy APIs (except for web components, of course), so adapting it, if needed, will be simple.
+The element has been adapted for usage with the ShadyDOM polyfill.

 ## Performance
 The element preloads images before displaying them so that FOUCs can be prevented.
 This also works across different image lists.